bright/new-www/content/blog/hiring-software-development-agency-based-in-gdansk.md

 <center> The level of happiness by Otodom and ThinkCo </center>

 One of the reasons might be the fact that **Gdansk offers opportunities to grow professionally as well as to pursue other passions**.
-Gdańsk, situated next to Baltic See, gives a chance for water activities like kite surfing, sup, sailing, and more.
+Gdansk, situated next to Baltic See, gives a chance for water activities like kite surfing, sup, sailing, and more.
 With hundreds of kilometers of bike routes and lots of green spaces, the city lets you truly rest after work.
 As a result, it helps to establish a work-life balance among employees [crucial for maintaining happiness](https://www.researchgate.net/publication/299741273_The_Relationship_Between_Work-Life_Balance_and_Happiness_From_the_Perspectives_of_Generation_X_and_Y).

 ## See you in Gdansk? 😉